-Students Completion Rates and Student Right-to-Know Reporting www.uti.edu/disclosure.
-Also, in compliance with the Student Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of UTI/ NASCAR Tech/UTI to make available its completion rates to all current and prospective students.
+Students Completion Rates and Student Right-to-Know Reporting

+For more information about our graduation rates, the median loan debt of students who completed the program and other important information, please visit www.uti.edu/disclosure.
+Also, in compliance with the Student Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of UTI to make available its completion rates to all current and prospective students.
 Completion rate data will be updated annually.
 The full report will be available to prospective students before they enroll or enter into any financial obligation with the Institution.
 If you are interested in learning more about the completion rate for your campus, please see the Student Services Department.
 New students receive a copy of the most recent data at Orientation and the information is disseminated annually.